-As craniosacral practitioners or perhaps as therapists of any kind (or maybe just as people that work with people every day!) there's certain things we think but never say.
+As somatic practitioners there's certain things we think but never say.
 Right?
 There's certain things we see and feel that we immediately just know is better kept inside.

 But my question is, how do we know?

 Well, maybe we feel it.
 Maybe it's too outrageous to actually say out loud.
 Maybe it's downright hurtful or judgemental.
 Maybe we are so impeccably attuned to our client's needs that we just know what we can and can't say to facilitate their highest good.

 And so we learn.
 We learn patterns and frameworks internally without realising we are learning what is in some ways, a sophisticated practice of self censorship.
 We learn how to calibrate our internal voice in order to present ourselves to our clients in a way that we feel is in their best interest.
 But how do we actually know that it is?

 We learn patterns and frameworks internally without realising we are learning what is in some ways, a sophisticated practice of self censorship.

 We don't.
 We don't know anything.
 We are just employing our inner compass.
 And people use a compasses when they don't want to get lost.
 When they want to navigate.
 So we use our inner compass to navigate ourselves and the unfolding client relationship.
 That's fair right?
 Of course, I hear you say.
 Otherwise there would be CHAOS!
 And that would be DANGEROUS.